-Something that Carroll usually tells brunettes looking to go blonde is how the process works and how many sessions it will take to achieve the look.
-This took Carroll about 3 to 4 sessions to achieve the brightness considering how dark the natural locks are.
+Carroll usually tells brunettes looking to go blonde how the process works and how many sessions it will take to achieve the look.
+This took Carroll about 3 to 4 sessions to achieve the brightness, considering how dark the natural locks are.

 #27: Medium Brown to Blonde Ombre

-The ombre is done with a balayage, which is a freehand hair coloring technique that gives a blended natural look with no obvious lines.
+The ombre is done with a balayage, a freehand hair coloring technique that gives a blended natural look with no obvious lines.

-Stylist Kamo Kameran of Malmö, SE loves doing this technique.
-He says, “Playing with colors is the best part of my job and then cutting, as it gives life to the hair.
-The last thing is styling which comes after cutting, so it can showcase how the hair was cut clearly.”
+Stylist Kamo Kameran of Malmö, SE, loves doing this technique.
+He says, “Playing with colors is the best part of my job, and then cutting, as it gives life to the hair.
+The last thing is styling which comes after cutting, to showcase how the hair was cut clearly.”